3sIT/k8scheck/docs/usage.rst

 kubernetes integration test support:
-  --kube-config=path    the kubernetes config for kubetest; this is required
+  --kube-config=path    the kubernetes config for k8scheck; this is required
                         for resources to be installed on the cluster --kube-context=context
                         the name of the kubernetes config context to use